vc3-project/vc3-builder/README.md

 Dependencies list the name of the package and a range of acceptable versions.
 If only one version is provided, it is taken as a minimum acceptable version.
+Dependencies can be specified per version, as in this case, or per package, in which case they are applied to all the versions.

 During the recipe execution, several environment variables are available.
 For example, VC3_PREFIX, which points to the package installation directory.
 Each package is installed into its own directory.
 Also, for each of the dependencies, a VC3_ROOT_dependency variable points to the dependency installation directory.

+When `wget` is set as a requirement, the value of `$VC3_ROOT_WGET/bin` is added to the `PATH`.

 ##### A tarball recipe: